top of page

 Bird, Michael F., ed., Craig A. Evans, Simon J. Gathercole, Charles E. Hill, and Chris Tilling.
 How God Became Jesus: The Real Origins of Belief in Jesus' Divine Nature—A Response to Bart D. Ehrman.
 Grand Rapids: Zondervan, 2014.

-Dunn, James D. G. Christianity in the Making, Vol. 1: Jesus Remembered.
+Dunn, James D. G. Jesus Remembered.
+Vol. 1 of Christianity in the Making.
 Grand Rapids: Eerdmans, 2003.

 ⸻.
-Christianity in the Making, Vol. 2: Beginning from Jerusalem.
+Beginning from Jerusalem.
+Vol. 2 of Christianity in the Making.
 Grand Rapids: Eerdmans, 2009.

 Fee, Gordon D. Jesus the Lord According to Paul the Apostle: A Concise Introduction.
 Grand Rapids: Baker Academic, 2018.